KristijanArmeni/encoders_report/report.md

 ## Reproduction experiment

-We used the original data and code to reproduce the original experimental results.
+We used the original data and code to reproduce the experimental results.
-The code provided the core regression component, but lacked the capability to reproduce the figures.
-Thus, we ported the code into our own code base.
+Since the provided code contained the core regression component but lacked the capability to generate figures, we integrated it into our own codebase.
-To compute the results, we retained the default parameters, except for parameters `nboots`, `chunklen`, and `nchunk`[^parameters] which were set to 20, 10, and 10, respectively (see [](#regression_table)).
+We retained the default parameters, except for parameters `nboots`, `chunklen`, and `nchunk`[^parameters] which were set to 20, 10, and 10, respectively (see [](#regression_table)).

 [^parameters]: For an explanation of the parameters see the "Code" section of the original paper [@lebel_natural_2023].